goodblockio/drealms-standard/docs/DeveloperGuide.md

 A relative uri is the second part of a base uri.
 When combined with a base uri from the respective license it forms a complete endpoint from which all metadata about that version of the NFT is returned.
 If adding a new relative uri, you must supply the serial number of the NFT as well.

-- `token_name` is the token family to upsert the uri for.
+- `token_family` is the token family being assigned the new uri.

-- `license_owner` is the owner of the license being updated.
+- `license_owner` is the owner of the license being assigned the uri.

 - `uri_group` is the group of the new uri.

 - `uri_name` is the name of the new uri.

-- `new_uri` is the uri as a string.
+- `new_uri` is the raw uri.

 - `optional: serial` if updating a relative uri, the serial number of the NFT to update.